Non-small cell lung cancer

 Stage III

-Lung tumours in stage III might be stage IIIA, stage IIIB, or stage IIIC.
-The size of the tumour and the lymph nodes to which the malignancy has progressed determine the stage.
+Lung tumors in stage III might be stage IIIA, stage IIIB, or stage IIIC.
+The size of the tumor and the lymph nodes to which the malignancy has progressed determine the stage.
 Cancers in stage III have not spread to other far-off areas of the body.

 The doctor will check to see whether the cancer has not spread to other body parts if stage III NSCLC is detected.
 A physical examination, evaluation of the patient’s medical history, a CT scan of the chest and upper abdomen, a PET-CT scan, and an MRI of the brain are all advised by ASCO for this evaluation (see Diagnosis).
 For some individuals, endoscopy or surgery may be required to check the lymph nodes for malignancy.
 According on the stage, other characteristics, and any additional medical conditions the patient may have, a team of cancer care specialists usually collaborates to determine the best course of action.